-History at St Margaret's aims to stimulate students' minds to create an interest in and enjoyment of exploring the past.
-It is about developing critical skills of historical inquiry and enabling students to see the impact of historical events on their lives today.
-Through investigations and case studies of key historical eras and events around the world, students consider what past societies were like, how these societies ordered their politics, and what beliefs, values and cultures influenced people's actions.
-They study the diversity of human experience and develop empathy for those involved.
+History at St Margaret's aims to create an interest in and enjoyment of exploring the past.
+It is about developing critical skills of historical inquiry and enabling students to see the impact of Historical events on their lives today.
+Through investigations and case studies of key historical eras and events around the world, students consider the main features of past societies: their political and social structures, beliefs, values and cultures.
+They study the diversity of human experience and use this to explain how and why individuals acted as they did.
 Students analyse how key events have shaped the world as we know it today.
 They will understand more about themselves as individuals and members of society.